jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v5.0.0 and latest

+* 20240413 - *SBS* - Skinned constraints are now processed in parallel, this means that they are reordered when Optimize() is called (see SoftBodySharedSettings::OptimizationResults::mSkinnedRemap).
+This also caused a change to the binary serialization format of SoftBodySharedSettings.
+(744900a4becb4dc69ee2bd70d6b26ee46da3e64a)
 * 20240407 - *SBS* - The binary format of SoftBodySharedSettings changed due to an optimization pass.
 Also the results of the Optimize() call are no longer serialized when using an ObjectStream.
+Finally the Optimize() call will reorder the constraints (see SoftBodySharedSettings::OptimizationResults).
 (22739d900b4d92905ecccf2d81f18dece4a42595)

 ## Changes between v4.0.2 and v5.0.0